mstksg/inCode/copy/entries/machines-3.md

 is just a small cog in a huge nested composition of `Auto`s.
 Instead of having to thread a `String` input throughout your *entire* composition chain *just* for `replicateGets` to use it...you can just pull it out when you need it.

-In addition, one thing danger from manually treading a `String` input throughout your entire composition is that somewhere along the way, you can chose to "change" the input before it's passed, meaning that you can't gauruntee that the `String` that `replicateGets` eventually gets is the same one that was originally "gotten" before the whole thing was run anyway.
+In addition, one thing danger from manually treading a `String` input throughout your entire composition is that somewhere along the way, any `Auto` can chose to "change" the input before it's passed, meaning that you can't guarantee that the `String` that `replicateGets` eventually gets is the same one that was originally "gotten" before the whole thing was run anyway.

 (This is indeed a problem solved by having `AutoM`, but in real life, perhaps